-State and local governments, private landowners, conservation groups and other partners will contribute over $21 million in additional funds to these projects.
-These grants will have wide-reaching benefits for local economies, people and wildlife – boosting coastal resilience, reducing flooding risks, stabilizing shorelines and protecting natural ecosystems.
+State, local and tribal governments, private landowners, conservation groups and other partners will contribute more than $22.2 million in additional funds to these projects.
+These grants will have wide-reaching benefits for local economies, people and wildlife – boosting coastal resilience, reducing flood risk, stabilizing shorelines and protecting natural ecosystems.

-States receiving funds this year are Alaska, California, Delaware, Georgia, Hawaii, Ohio, Maine, New Jersey, North Carolina, Oregon, South Carolina, Texas and Washington.
-Click here for summaries of projects funded by the 2018 grant program.
+States receiving funds this year are Alabama, Alaska, California, Florida, Georgia, Hawai‘i, Maine, New Jersey, North Carolina, South Carolina, Texas, Virginia, Washington and Wisconsin.
+Click HERE for the complete list of projects funded by the 2021 grant program.

-The program, funded in part through taxes paid on equipment and fuel purchases by recreational anglers and boaters, creates significant benefits for the American public.
-The billions of dollars generated through recreational angling, boating, waterfowl hunting and bird watching benefit communities in the vicinity of wetlands restoration projects.
+The program, funded in part through taxes paid on fishing equipment and fuel purchases by recreational anglers and boaters, creates significant benefits for the American public.
+The billions of dollars generated through recreational angling, boating, waterfowl hunting and birdwatching benefit communities in the vicinity of wetlands restoration projects.